-Each incident sent to ODIHR is reviewed individually for accuracy and to ensure that it conforms to the OSCE's concept of hate crime (a criminal offence motivated by bias).
+Data and information sent to ODIHR are reviewed for accuracy and to ensure that they conform to the OSCE's concept of hate crime (a criminal offence motivated by bias).
 As such, incidents of discrimination and hate speech are excluded from our reporting.
-We ask civil society groups to provide detailed information about each incident, including the location, the date and any indications that the incident was motivated by bias.
+To improve our data analysis, ODIHR publishes all attacks on property as statistical data presented in charts on each country page.

-Information in English | Информация на русском языке | Information en français | Informationen auf Deutsch | Informazioni in italiano | Información en español | Informații în română | Informacje w języku polskim | Türkçe bilgi | Informacija na BOS/CG/HR/SRB jeziku
+Information in English | Информация на русском языке | Information en français | Informationen auf Deutsch | Informazioni in italiano | Información en español | Informații în română | Informacje w języku polskim | Türkçe bilgi | Informacija na BOS/CG/HR/SRB jeziku | Інформація на українській мові

 Find out more